State of Play

 directed by David Yates

-The editor in “State of Play” --- I mean the original version, not the dumbed-down flop of a remake starring Russell Crowe --- is determined, principled and witty, just what you expect from a Brit editor.
-There are lttle people doing the dirty work while the Mr. Bigs maintain their innocence.
-And there’s money, Murdoch-level money, that hums just below the surface, coloring every transaction.
+The editor in “State of Play” — I mean the original version, not the dumbed-down flop of a remake starring Russell Crowe — is determined, principled and witty, just what you expect from a Brit editor.
+He knows that Little People do the dirty work while the Mr. Bigs maintain their innocence.
+And he knows there’s money, Murdoch-level money, that hums just below the surface, coloring every transaction.

-Is it worth $27.99 on Amazon?
-Yes --- it’s six hours of great drama.
-Do the math.
-Right: a bargain.
+Is a six-part BBC mini-series worth $27.99 on Amazon?
+Do the math — it costs less than $5 an hour.
+A bargain.
 And ask yourself: When was the last time you watched six hours of anything and found yourself moving closer to the edge of your seat as it moved toward its conclusion?

 From here, the complications multiply exponentially.
 For into the mix come politics, international oil companies and the corporate concerns of the paper’s owners, to say nothing of their personal and professional conflicts.
 Add the romantic triangle, and the stew pot overflows.
 Smarties will love trying to stay current and think ahead.

 Paul Abbott is an astonishingly great screenwriter; there’s not a flat character in the series.
 Cal seems troubled and underwhelming at the start; his hair is dirty and uncombed, and he has a penchant for liquor in mini-bar bottles — watch him grow before your eyes.
 His editor is played by Bill Nighy; he may look like Peter O’Toole’s son, but he’s as tough as Ben Bradlee.
 Cal’s closest colleague is young and female.
 In an American production, she’d be a hottie; here, she’s from Scotland, and her accent is sufficiently thick that you may want to activate the subtitles.